Coarse Ricci curvature of hypergraphs and its generalization: More general settings

 The base polytope for hypergraph~\eqref{eq:base-polytope-hyper} is a realization of this for $t_e = h_e$.
 By the representation~\eqref{eq:base-polytope-directed-hyper}, the Lov\'{a}sz extension $f_e$ of $F_e$ is written as

 \end{example}

-Because any examples introduced in this subsection, $F$ is normalized, i.e., $F(V) = 0$.
+We note that for all examples introduced in this subsection, $F$ is normalized, i.e., $F(V) = 0$.
 Hence, the similar definitions of coarse Ricci curvatures for $F$ as in Section~\ref{sec:def-of-curvature-hypergraphs} and the similar theorems as in Section~\ref{sec:applications} hold.
-Comparing properties of curvatures for these examples with them of other curvatures introduced by \cite{ozawa2020geometric}, \cite{eidi2020ollivier} is an interesting problem.
-We leave it for a future work.